Keratoconjunctivitis Sicca (KCS) or Dry Eye in Cats

 How is dry eye treated?

 The treatment of dry eye has two objectives: to stimulate tear production and to replace tear film, thereby protecting the cornea.
-There are two commonly used ophthalmic medications to stimulate tear production: cyclosporine (brand name Optimmune®) and tacrolimus.
+There are two commonly used eye medications to stimulate tear production: cyclosporine (brand name Optimmune®) and tacrolimus.
 Both are easily placed in the eyes once or twice daily.
-These drugs are very safe and most cats improve dramatically with their consistent use.
-Pilocarpine (brand name Isopto-Carpine®) is useful in treating cases of neurogenic KCS.
+These drugs are very safe, and most cats improve dramatically with their consistent use.
+Pilocarpine (brand name Isopto-Carpine®) is a medication used in the treatment of neurogenic KCS.

 Tear film replacement is often used in combination with a tear production stimulant.
 This is critical to keep the cornea moist and healthy, especially during the initial phase of treatment.
 Most cats will receive tear replacement every two to six hours, depending on their need and severity of condition.
-Some cats will require topical antibiotics or anti-inflammatory medications to treat underlying infection and inflammation.
+Some cats will require antibiotics or anti-inflammatory eye medications to treat secondary infection and inflammation.

-Gently cleaning the eyes several times a day with a warm, wet washcloth will help your cat feel better and may help stimulate tear film production.
-Your veterinarian will demonstrate the correct way to administer your cat's eye medications and address any questions you may have about caring for her.
+Gently cleaning the eyes several times per day with a warm, wet washcloth will help your cat feel better and may help stimulate tear film production.
+Your veterinarian will demonstrate the correct way to administer your cat's eye medication and address any questions you may have about caring for her.

 What is the prognosis for a cat diagnosed with KCS?

 With today's tear-stimulating drugs, the prognosis for cats diagnosed with KCS has never been better.
-Dry eye requires life- long medical care.
-With diligent attention and monitoring, most cats are able to enjoy a pain-free life.
+Dry eye requires lifelong medical care.
+With diligent attention and monitoring, many cats can enjoy a pain-free, visual life.
 If the condition is diagnosed late in the course of the disease and if extensive corneal scarring has developed, the cat may not respond fully or regain its vision.
 Once corneal scarring has developed, there is little that can be done to reverse it.
 It is critical that you carefully follow your veterinarian's treatment plan to maximize the likelihood of a successful outcome.